Mijoux - Refuge de la Loge

 - Avoid setting off alone; use equipment suitable for the activity, properly adjusted and in good condition, including a head torch, a fully stocked first-aid kit, a survival blanket, etc.

-- In the event of a problem, call 112(the European emergency number).
+- In the event of an emergency, call 112(the European emergency number).

 This route passes through multiple protected areas, which may be subject to special regulations: